Skip to main content

 Our actions toward reconciliation

-The Smith Family began our formal reconciliation journey in 2010 and in May 2021 we launched our fourth RAP – our third Stretch RAP.
-We are grateful for the guidance of the members of our National Aboriginal and Torres Strait Islander Advisory Group, our RAP Working Group members, and Reconciliation Australia in developing our Stretch RAP.
+The Smith Family formally began its reconciliation journey in 2010.
+In May 2021, we launched our fourth Reconciliation Action Plan (RAP), our third Stretch RAP.
+Currently, we are developing our 2025–2028 RAP, continuing our commitment to fostering a fairer, more equitable Australia.
+We are grateful for the guidance from our National Aboriginal and Torres Strait Islander Advisory Group, RAP Working Group, State and Territory Activation Groups, and Reconciliation Australia in shaping this next Stretch RAP.

 Doug Taylor & Executive Team